-Policy RD1 - All new development should demonstrate good quality design and achieve the highest possible standards of energy efficiency and water conservation, including the provision of electric vehicle charging points and solar panels where appropriate.
+Policy RD1 - As appropriate to their scale, nature and location all new development should demonstrate good quality design and achieve the highest possible standards of energy efficiency and water conservation, as set out in the development plan, including the provision of electric vehicle charging points and solar panels where appropriate.
 It must respect the scale and appearance of existing buildings responding to and integrating with the surroundings and landscape context.
-New housing developments should include soft boundary treatments - trees, hedges, shrubs - in keeping with the general village scene, using native species wherever possible.
+New housing developments should include soft boundary treatments; trees, hedges, shrubs, in keeping with the general village scene, using native species wherever possible.